jeffknupp/blog/content/2013-04-07-improve-your-python-yield-and-generators-explained.md

-In Python, "functions" with these capabilities are called `generators`, and they're incredibly useful. `generators` (and the `yield` statement) were initially introduced to give programmers a more straightforward way of writing code that produced a series of values.
+In Python, "functions" with these capabilities are called `generators`, and they're incredibly useful. `generators` (and the `yield` statement) were initially introduced to give programmers a more straightforward way to write code responsible for producing a series of values.
 Previously, creating something like a random number generator required a class or module that both generated values and kept track of state between calls.
 With the introduction of `generators`, this became much simpler.